Mountain Bike Retreat Event Launch

 To develop & launch a brand new Mount Hermon retreat targeting a new demographic

-As the Digital Marketing Manager, I got to influence the project from ideation to launch.
+As the Creative Producer, I got to influence the project from ideation to launch.

 UNDERSTANDING THE USER